 Hi!
 I’m Uton.

 Welcome to our Diversity, Equity, and Inclusion page!
 And welcome to the conversation and the process.
-I have been with the Brooklyn Conservatory of Music for seven years as a teaching artist, and I am happy to serve as the current Director of Diversity, Equity, and Inclusion in my second year.
+I have been with the Brooklyn Conservatory of Music for seven years as a teaching artist, and I am happy to serve as the current Director of Diversity, Equity and Inclusion in my second year.
 My goal in this work is to expand the scope of BKCM’s practices, organization wide.
-Whether that means the repertoire we teach, the audience and/or community we reach, how we go about hiring and recruiting candidates, or the events that we curate and produce, DEI at BKCM wishes to examine the entire organization and its community and strives to be as fair, equitable, accessible, welcoming, and inclusive as possible.
+Whether that means the repertoire we teach, the audience and/or community we reach, how we go about hiring and recruiting candidates, or the events that we curate and produce, DEI at BKCM wishes to examine the entire organization and its community and strives to be as fair, equitable, accessible, welcoming and inclusive as possible.
 I am always willing to have conversations, so please feel free to reach out if you have any thoughts or questions that you’d like to share.
 DEI work, in my opinion, is strengthened when diverse voices are heard and involved in shaping our shared future.

 DEI-Focused Events